Back to blog

 • passport

-Living costs for students
+Average living costs for students are roughly:

-900 to 1,200 euros
+900 to 1,200 euros per month

 • accommodation